Forget politics for a moment. In the race to replace the Google Search Appliance (GSA), I am endorsing Coveo this fall.

 And that brings me to Coveo, figuratively and literally.
 I joined the company because I believe in the product and its vision.
 It is not, and will not, be everything for everyone.
 But it is the best alternative for GSA customers that I have found.
 The Coveo Cloud Platform has all the capabilities of the GSA and much more, without adding architectural complexity.
 If you are willing to consider a cloud-based search platform (like you have for Slack and Dropbox and Google Drive and Salesforce and on and on) you get access to features never possible with the GSA.

 For example, my GSA clients would often ask how to monitor their search traffic, and what to do if they found a problem.
 With the exception of brute force or divine intervention, I was unable to give them specific advice.
 There was too much data and too many variables.
-Coveo Reveal addresses this problem intelligently and automatically with powerful machine-learning technology.
+Coveo machine-learning addresses this problem intelligently and automatically with powerful machine-learning technology.

 I could go on.
 All search engine systems are complex beasts with numerous pros and cons.
 I simply ask that GSA customers give Coveo serious consideration.
 It certainly has my endorsement.